 |Description||Description of current record.|

-All IVR-XML files should be saved in the sub-directory "xml" which can be found in the MSS install directory.
+Customized IVR-XML files should be saved in "ivrXML" subdirectory which can be found in AppData directory.
+For example, the IVR-XML file "aa_test.xml" might be saved as "C:\Users\your_name\AppData\Roaming\minisipserver\ivrXML\aa_test.xml".